-Kotlin, like other languages, includes a data type for the purpose of handling true or false (1 or 0) conditions.
+Kotlin, like other languages, includes a data type to handle true or false (1 or 0) conditions.
 Two Boolean constant values (true and false) are provided by Kotlin specifically for working with Boolean data types.

 12.1.4 Character Data Type